danscan/danscan.xyz/src/content/blog/what-is-passes.md

 Users are free to use the Pass Provider of their choice, and apps that send requests with Passes are completely agnostic as to which provider the user uses.
 As long as it supports the requested topic, it will work.

-These two facts combine into a very compelling property: Passes offers an almost web-native portable identity that's not tied to a specific corporate provider.
-This is a major advantage over server-side authentication schemes like OAuth.
+These two facts combine into a very compelling property: Passes offers a kind of web-native portable identity that's not tied to a specific corporate provider.
+This is a major differentiator from server-side authentication schemes like OAuth.

 ## On emergent cross-app integrations